How can you tell the difference between a Cane Toad and a native Australian frog species?

 Cane Toads are one of the largest species of toad in the world.
 They are typically 10-15cm in body length as adults, but juveniles can be tiny, and some adult females can grow to over 20cm.
 Cane Toads are heavy-set animals with relatively short limbs and skin with a dry and bumpy (or 'warty') appearance.
 They tend to sit more upright than many native frog species, and crawl or walk more than leap long distances (but many native frogs do that too).
 They lack toe-pads and they're not able to climb up walls.

 No single feature can be easily used to distinguish Cane Toads from native species, but one of their most distinctive features is their large paratoid glands behind their shoulders.
 Some native species such as toadlets in the genus Uperoleia also have paratoid glands, though, so it’s important to use more than this feature to identify a Cane Toad.
-It also helps to know what your local native frogs look like (see the image to the right of some native frog species commonly mistaken for Cane Toads in NSW).
+It also helps to know what your local native frogs look like (see the image above of some native frog species commonly mistaken for Cane Toads in NSW).

 One of the most distinctive features of the Cane Toads is their call - it’s a low, long, trill, and it’s not like the call of any native species (listen to the call on the free FrogID app or website).
 Cane Toads are most likely to call at night, particularly in the warmer nights and after rain.